KolyaKorruptis/KarlMarks/README.md

 Karl Marks is a Chrome browser extension that brings a custom new-tab-page.

 It has drag & drop bookmarks and dark/light mode support.
 And it works on desktop and mobile (if your Chromium-based browser supports extensions on mobile, like [Kiwi](https://kiwibrowser.com)).
+You can sync your bookmarks and settings or keep things local.
 Karl Marks is fast and open source and respects your privacy.
  ## Features
-  - bright and dark mode based on system setting
+  - Themes: bright / dark / match system
+  - 2 separate data stores: local / synced
   - mobile and desktop supported
   - no dependencies, no frameworks, loads instantly
-  - create, sort, edit, back up, import or delete your bookmarks
+  - create, sort, edit and delete your bookmarks
+  - backup & import in JSON format

 ## [Install from Chrome Webstore](https://chrome.google.com/webstore/detail/karl-marks/odkohchphnbfhpnpidbfgcmfmomeaaeo)